FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/glossary.md

 ### **Verified Lecturer**
 An educator who has completed the platform's verification process and gained access to:
 - Guild creation and management tools
-- Student progress monitoring capabilities
+- Player progress monitoring capabilities
 - Content creation and sharing features
 - Advanced analytics and reporting